sora-xor/sora-docs/src/swap.md

 ---
-title: "Swap on the Sora Network | Sora Docs"
+title: "Swap on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn how to swap digital assets on the Sora Network using the Polkaswap decentralized exchange.
+      content: "Learn how to swap digital assets on the SORA Network using the Polkaswap decentralized exchange.
 Discover the benefits of swapping assets directly on-chain, the available trading pairs, and the process of executing a swap transaction securely and efficiently."
   - - meta
     - name: keywords
-      content: "swap, Sora Network, Polkaswap, decentralized exchange, trading pairs, on-chain swapping, swap transaction"
+      content: "swap, SORA Network, Polkaswap, decentralized exchange, trading pairs, on-chain swapping, swap transaction"
 ---

 # Swaps